tudelft-cda-lab/tudelft-cda-lab.github.io/index.md

 - Our student Tom Catshoek together with Sicco Verwer won the LTL track of the [Rigurous Examination of Reactive Systems (RERS 2020) challenge](http://rers-challenge.org/2020/index.php?page=results)!
 - We have a new twitter handle [@analytics_cyber](https://twitter.com/analytics_cyber).
 Follow us to receive updates about our research endeavours!
 - Sicco Verwer and Toon Calders have received the [Test of Time Award](https://www.tudelft.nl/en/2020/ewi/insy/cyber-security/test-of-time-award-for-cys-paper/) for their paper _[Three naive Bayes approaches for discrimination-free classification](https://link.springer.com/article/10.1007/s10618-010-0190-x)_ at ECML-PKDD 2020.
-- Our paper entitled "The Robust Malware Detection Challenge And Greedy Random Accelerated Multi-Bit Search" by Sicco Verwer, Azqa Nadeem, Christian Hammerschmidt, Laurens Bliek, Abdullah Al-Dujaili, Una-May O'Reilly has been accepted to <a>Artificial Intelligence and Security (AISec)</a> workshop co-located with ACM CCS 2020.
-- Our paper entitled "Beyond Labeling Using Clustering To Build Network Behavioral Profiles Of Malware Families" by Azqa Nadeem, Christian Hammerschmidt, Carlos H. Ganan, Sicco Verwer will appear as a chapter in the <a>Malware Analysis using Artificial Intelligence and Deep Learning (MAAIDL)</a> book by Springer.